Temple Beth El (Jefferson City, Missouri)

-Temple Beth El in Jefferson City, Missouri, was built in 1883.
-It is located at 318 Monroe St. and has been in continuous use at that location since its construction.
+Temple Beth El is a Reform Jewish synagogue located at 318 Monroe Street, in Jefferson City, Missouri, in the United States.
+Built in 1883 it has been in continuous use at that location since its construction.
 Shabbat services are led by members of the congregation every Friday night, and holiday services are also observed.
-The congregation is affiliated with the URJ (Union for Reform Judaism).
-According to the Wikipedia list of oldest synagogues in the US Temple Beth El is the oldest synagogue building still in use west of the Mississippi.
+The congregation is affiliated with Union for Reform Judaism.
+Temple Beth El is the oldest synagogue building in use west of the Mississippi.